 maybe… a waterproof liner? lise watier’s seem like a good consistency for that, it really sticks and is hard to smudge off.posted almost 5 years ago

 Good pencils for waterline in addition to Urban Decay: Makeup Forever Aqua Eyes (also $17), Milani Liquifeyes ($3-4 ea/ drugstores), L’Oreal HIP Chrome Eyeliner ($9-10 ea/drugstores).

 You might also try a gel liner; good ones include MAC Fluidline ($14.50), Maybelline Eyestudio Lasting Drama ($10-11).

 ive actually have this problem before as well but ive learnt a trick that if you put a bit of eyeshadow under your lower lashes it helps! :)posted almost 5 years ago

 i agree, eyeshadow is the best way to stop it, I use MACs carbon, its an intense black…xposted almost 5 years ago

 waterlining will always have that problem. :/

 try investing in a good eyeliner, or eyeliners specifically for waterlining, like bare escentuals buxom’s inside liner.
 Good stuff, good investment.

 For just eyeshadows, or liner on your lid, use an eyelid primer, waterproof pencil, and setting power.
-Proven to be budge-proof.posted over 4 years ago
+Proven to be budge-proof.posted almost 5 years ago

-MAC blacktrack fluidline…. its a gel liner, so you might need some practice but it wont budge!!posted over 4 years ago
+MAC blacktrack fluidline…. its a gel liner, so you might need some practice but it wont budge!!posted almost 5 years ago